Contacting Hiring Managers After an Interview: 10 Truths You Should Know

 8. If your interviewer shares a date with you that they will make a decision by, it is a good rule of thumb to wait until a week after that date has passed to check on the status.
 If they didn’t share their timeline and you haven’t heard from them in two weeks, it’s okay to send an email and ask about next steps and when they anticipate making a hiring decision.

-9. When you reach out, always be polite and gracious.
+9. When you’re contacting hiring managers, always be polite and gracious.
 It will not serve you to appear frustrated, impatient, or entitled.
 Reiterate your interest in the opportunity and thank them again for their time.

 10. Even if you find out the door has closed on an opportunity, it is ok to reach out and request feedback.
 Remember to be realistic, though.
 Hiring managers do not always have time to offer constructive feedback.
 The further you make it into the interview process, the more appropriate it is to ask why you weren’t a fit, what you could improve on, or how you could make yourself a more desirable candidate.